TeamStroll/docs/styleGuides/JavaScriptES5.md

 ## Whitespace

   - Use soft tabs set to 2 spaces.
+Do **not** use tabs - different editors interpret them differently.

     ```javascript
     // bad